KRFOSS/kali-docs/arm/banana-pi/index.md

 ## Kali on Banana Pi - Image Customization

-If you want to customize the Kali Banana Pi image, including changes to the [packages](https://www.kali.org/docs/general-use/metapackages/) being installed, changing the desktop environment, increasing or decreasing the image file size or generally being adventurous, check out the [kali-arm-build-scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
-The script to use is **banana-pi.sh**
+If you want to customize the Kali Banana Pi image, including changes to the [packages](/docs/general-use/metapackages/) being installed, changing the [desktop environment](/docs/general-use/switching-desktop-environments/), increasing or decreasing the image file size or generally being adventurous, check out the [Kali-ARM Build-Scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitLab, and follow the _README.md_ file's instructions.
+The script to use is `banana-pi.sh`.